 Contact a criminal defense attorney at the Sammis Law Firm to discuss any arrest or prosecution in the Tampa Bay area involving an individual who is not a United States citizen.
-Call 813-250-0500.

 Certain convictions might cause an individual to be inadmissible for lawful permanent residence in the United States under INA Section 212(a)(2) and 8 U.S.C.
-Section 1182(a)(2) which provides for certain types of aliens who are ineligible for admission or visas.
+Section 1182(a)(2) provides for certain types of aliens who are ineligible for admission or visas.

-Many individuals do not realize the consequence of the conviction until after the individual files a Form I-485 Application to Register Permanent Residence of Adjust Status with the United States Citizenship and Immigration Services Bureau of the United States Department of Homeland Security.
+Many individuals do not realize the consequence of the conviction until after that person files a Form I-485 Application to Register Permanent Residence of Adjust Status with the United States Citizenship and Immigration Services Bureau of the United States Department of Homeland Security.

-However, if the individual has a certain type of criminal conviction, then the Form I-495 Application to Register Permanent Residence or Adjust Status will be denied because the individual is found to be inadmissible to the United States for permanent residence.
+If the individual has a certain type of criminal conviction, then the Form I-495 Application to Register Permanent Residence or Adjust Status will be denied because the individual is found to be inadmissible to the United States for permanent residence.
 See Section 212(a)(2) and 8 U.S.C.
 Section 1182(a)(2).

 In this context, the term “conviction” includes either a formal finding or judgment of guilt entered by the trial court or any case in which adjudication was withheld under the following circumstances: